 The peel solution is applied evenly to the skin and left in place for a specific duration, depending on the formulation and desired depth.

-You may experience tingling or mild warmth.
+You may experience tingling or warmth.

 After the Peel: